WilsonLe/ngohuan/public/uploads/research-blogs/taxi_tgcn.md

 title: Using New York Taxi Data To Estimate Traffic
 order: 7
 thumbnailURL: /images/research-blogs/tgcn/taxi-2729864_1280.jpg
-thumbnailAlt: Wrong Way Driving
+thumbnailAlt: Taxi TGCN
-description: What are the technologies to prevent wrong way driving?
+description: How 13 Billions Taxi Trips can estimate the entire New York's Road Travel Time?
 ---

 # Using New York Taxi Data To Estimate Traffic